MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 The default value for `scheme_autogeneration_mode` is `auto`.

-## Introduction of the `xcode_schemes` Module
+## Introduction of Custom Xcode Schemes

-The `xcode_schemes` Starlark module provides functions for defining an Xcode scheme.
+A new Starlark module called, `xcode_schemes`, provides functions for defining custom, Xcode schemes.

-### Simple Example Using `xcode_scheme`
+### Defining a Simple Xcode Scheme

-Building on the previous example, let's define a scheme that combines the two targets.
+Building on the previous example, let's define a scheme that combines the two targets, `//Sources/Foo` and `//Tests/FooTests`.

 ```python
 load(